raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor-plan.md

 ---

-## Ticket 3 – Refactor reparse orchestration to depend on `ParsingService`
+## Ticket 3 – Add `ReparseService` and refactor orchestration to use it

 ### Title
-Refactor reparse orchestration to use ParsingService for all reparses
+Add ReparseService that owns reparse orchestration and delegates to ParsingService

 ### Description
-Update the reparsing pipeline so that all actual parsing work for reparsed files goes through the new `ParsingService`.
-Reparse orchestration should focus on which files to process and on backup/cleanup, not on parsing internals.
+Introduce a dedicated `ReparseService` that owns `ReparseMeta` / `ReparseFileMeta` lifecycle, backup/cleanup, and file selection, and delegates the actual parsing of each file to `ParsingService`.
+Reparse orchestration should focus on “which files and with what metadata”, not on parsing internals.

 ### Scope